IntellectualSites/FastAsyncWorldEdit/COMPILING.md

 Compiling
 =========

-You can compile FastAsyncWorldEdit as long as you have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) for Java 8.
+You can compile FastAsyncWorldEdit as long as you have some version of Java greater than or equal to 8 installed.
+Gradle will download JDK 8 specifically if needed, but it needs some version of Java to bootstrap from.
-Newer versions of the JDK may not compile.
-You only need one version of the JDK installed.

 The build process uses Gradle, which you do *not* need to download.
 FastAsyncWorldEdit is a multi-module project with two active modules: